kashishkap00r/kashish-kapoor/content/_index.md

 +++
-title = "Kashish Kapoor"
-template = "homepage.html"
+title = "Hey, I'm Kashish Kapoor" template = "homepage.html"
 description = "Finance writing + a little bit of fitness."
 +++

-# Hey, I’m Kashish.

 I work at **Zerodha** in **Bangalore**.
 I write about money, markets, and how to think clearly — and I’m pretty into **fitness** (cricket, runs, gym… the usual damage).